redxaxder/7DRL2023/plans.md

     - pilfer action
     - suspicion critical
   - sound effects:
-    - dancer moves
+    - dancer moves (maybe not this one. it plays a lot!)
-    - grace gained
+    + grace gained
+    + shove
     - intel revealed
     - faction changed (x3)